githubamid/test/README.md

  5. Both of this host have to be in one subnet
 ### Training tools
  1. Install Jenkins and Ansible on Bastion Host
+ 2. Customize authentication to GitLab from Jenkins
  2. Configure dynamic inventory for Ansible
  3. Check access on Production Host with ansible ad-hoc command
-## Description of application for deployment
+ 4. Create two pipeline (blue and green) in Jenkins with Jenkinsfiles
+## Test and Deployment
    - WordPress
    - PHP
    - MySql